The Complexity of Resilience Problems via Valued Constraint Satisfaction: Tractability via Canonical Fractional Polymorphisms

 Since $\Sup(\fPol(\Gamma))$ contains a cyclic operation, by Lemma~\ref{lem:cyclic-supp}, $\Gamma$ has a cyclic fractional polymorphism.
-Then Kolmogorov, Rol\'inek, and Krokhin \cite{KolmogorovKR17} prove that in this case $\CSP(\Gamma)$ can be reduced to a finite-domain CSP with a cyclic polymorphism; such CSPs were shown to be in P by Bulatov~\cite{BulatovFVConjecture} and, independently, by Zhuk~\cite{ZhukFVConjecture}. \end{proof}
+Then Kolmogorov, Rol\'inek, and Krokhin \cite{KolmogorovKR17} prove that in this case $\CSP(\Gamma)$ can be reduced to the CSP of a finite relational structure with a cyclic polymorphism, or, equivalently, with a weak near-unanimity polymorphism \cite[Theorem 6.9.2]{Book}; such CSPs were shown to be in P by Bulatov~\cite{BulatovFVConjecture} and, independently, by Zhuk~\cite{ZhukFVConjecture}. \end{proof}

+\begin{remark} The polynomial-time tractability result in Theorem~\ref{thm:fin-vcsp-tract} also holds if the multiplicities of the summands in the instances of $\VCSP(\Gamma)$ are given in binary, essentially because it builds on linear programming, which can cope with binary representations of coefficients. \end{remark}

 The problem of deciding for a given valued structure $\Gamma$ with finite domain and finite signature whether $\Gamma$ satisfies the condition given in the previous theorem can be solved in exponential time~\cite{Kolmogorov-Meta}.
-We now state consequences of this result for certain valued structures with an infinite domain.
+We also give a reformulation of the theorem above in terms of the underlying crisp structure of $\Gamma$.
+This is considered to be known, but it is the first time this fact appears in this form in the literature.

+\begin{corollary} Let $\Gamma$ be a valued structure with a finite signature and a finite domain.
+Let $\bC$ be the underlying crisp structure of $\Gamma$.
+If $(\{0,1\};\OIT)$ does not have a pp-construction in $\bC$, then $\Pol(\bC)$ contains a cyclic operation and $\VCSP(\Gamma)$ is in P, and it is NP-hard otherwise. \end{corollary}